 Tap of Government Grants for Training

 The Singapore government encourages Singapore SME and MNC companies to send their staff for training, and increase their productivity.
-You can get up to 90 or even 95% funding for the training.
-Thus, you pay only 5% or 10% of the total training cost.
+You can get up to 70% funding for the training.
+Thus, you pay only a small portion of the total training cost.

 Contact us for more information on what training is suitable for you, grant information, and upcoming training dates.